entojansen/L-gen/README.txt

 This file (or set of files) contains commands used to control the data included, layout, and format of the labels generated from each input spreadsheet.
 Having these files obviates the need to adjust the core python script every time a different layout is desired for a new dataset.
 At the same time, these files allow for multiple label types to be created from a series of spreadsheets in a single run.
+The values used in the sections below are tailored to a debugging sample based on a subset of target user input.
+Below, each command, value in format.txt (i.e., the "default" format), function, and use in TeX or python is explained.
+Verbatim code in LaTeX is put in double square brackets [[]], while verbatim code in python is placed in double angle brackets <<>>.

 General notes: